-When Minolta introduced its XG series of SLRs in 1977, it slotted between the near-pro XD series and the old-style, all-mechanical SR-T series.
-(See my SR-T 101 here.)
-Electronics were creeping into SLRs, and the XG series reflected that trend.
-(Here’s hoping it’s hardier than the X-700.)
-Despite the 1 in its name, the XG 1 wasn’t the first of the XG-series cameras; it was introduced in 1979.
+When Minolta introduced its XG series of SLRs in 1977, it slotted between the near-pro XD series and all-mechanical SR-T series.
+The 1 in the name doesn’t mean it was the first of the series — that was the XG 7 — but rather that it is the entry level model.
+Or at least that’s what it became upon its 1979 introduction.
 In 1982, the camera’s name gained a hyphen (XG-1) and the new “rising sun” Minolta logo.

 I read up on the 45mm f/2 MD Rokkor-X lens that came with my XG 1, and some pan its bokeh as more crisp than creamy.
 I see where they’re coming from, but the effect is hardly unacceptable.
 The background of this shot reminds me of an impressionist painting.